tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-3-threat-defense.md

    kubectl label pod attacker quarantine=true
    ```

 3. Repeat the tests from step 1.
-Now, as you can see, the cannot establish communication with any of the destinations.
+Now, as you can see, they cannot establish communication with any of the destinations.

 ---
 [:arrow_right: Module 4 - Enforcing security policy to stop C&C attacks](/mod/module-4-security-policies.md)   <br>